wayneeseguin/graft/docs/parallel-execution.md

 ### Dependency Analysis

-Spruce automatically analyzes operator dependencies to determine which operations can run in parallel:
+graft automatically analyzes operator dependencies to determine which operations can run in parallel:

 ```yaml
 # These can run in parallel (no dependencies)